0xAX/linux-insides/Misc/contribute.md

 After this my local repository with the Linux kernel source code is synced with the [mainline](https://github.com/torvalds/linux) repository.
 Now we can make some changes in the source code.
 As I already wrote, I have no advice for you where you can start and what `TODO` in the Linux kernel.
 But the best place for newbies is `staging` tree.
 In other words the set of drivers from the [drivers/staging](https://github.com/torvalds/linux/tree/master/drivers/staging).
 The maintainer of the `staging` tree is [Greg Kroah-Hartman](https://en.wikipedia.org/wiki/Greg_Kroah-Hartman) and the `staging` tree is that place where your trivial patch can be accepted.
 Let's look on a simple example that describes how to generate patch, check it and send to the [Linux kernel mail listing](https://lkml.org/).

-If we will look in the driver for the [Digi International EPCA PCI](https://github.com/torvalds/linux/tree/master/drivers/staging/dgap) based devices, we will see the `dgap_sindex` function on line 295:
+If we look in the driver for the [Digi International EPCA PCI](https://github.com/torvalds/linux/tree/master/drivers/staging/dgap) based devices, we will see the `dgap_sindex` function on line 295:

 ```C
 static char *dgap_sindex(char *string, char *group)